ziembaje/OvenImp/README.md

 # OvenImp
 This is a hardware application for the electric imp 001 module.
-OvenImp is a device designed to easily interface with your oven.
+OvenImp is a device designed to easily interface with your oven and provide mobile text notifications and data from it.

 ![OvenImp](OvenImp.jpg)